 Parkinson's Progression Markers Initiative

-The Foundation's $100-million flagship study is gathering data and samples over time from more than 1,400 volunteers around the world to advance understanding, measurement and treatment of Parkinson's.
+The Foundation's $100-million flagship study aims to gather data and samples over time from more than 4,000 volunteers around the world to advance understanding, measurement and treatment of Parkinson's.

 In the largest Parkinson's clinical study, MJFF's online Fox Insight, a diverse cohort of more than 30,000 people complete questionnaires and, for some, genetic testing to help learn more about Parkinson's disease.

 Fox Trial Finder

 This online tool is designed to connect willing volunteers with the Parkinson’s studies that urgently need them.

 MJFF is sponsoring and funding data collection through digital tools, such as wearable devices and smartphone applications, to capture a wealth of information on daily life with disease.